THE AI Programming Language

 By combining meta programming constructs, with AI code generators, we get to leverage the best from both worlds.
 This implies you do not have to use AI generators for simple stuff like CRUD HTTP endpoints, etc - While leveraging a superior LLM for those places where meta programming doesn't make sense.

 To understand the point with meta programming, realise that the form in this screenshot allows me to "seed" my AI agents with thousands of "tools" by simply clicking a button.
 The process takes 20 seconds in total, and includes no AI.
-In addition, 100% of our platform is open source.
+So this makes using Magic to create software "feel" more like using ClickUp or SalesForce, than using a software development environment.

 A declarative programming language has been proven to be somewhere between 20 and 50 times easier to learn